 Reduced Project Costs Cost control is a key concern in residential construction, where budgets can easily be exceeded due to delays, inefficient resource use, or unforeseen challenges.
 CCPM helps to reduce project costs by minimising these risks.

 By focusing on the critical chain and managing resources more effectively, CCPM reduces the likelihood of delays that can drive up costs.
 Additionally, the use of buffers in CCPM allows for better management of uncertainties, preventing the need for costly last-minute changes or rework.
-When resources are utilised more efficiently and projects are completed faster, overall costs are reduced, providing better value for both developers and homeowners.
+When resources are utilised more efficiently and projects are completed faster, overall costs are reduced, providing better value for both developers and home owners.

 For instance, if a project is delayed due to poor resource management, additional costs might include extended equipment rentals, higher labour costs due to overtime, and increased financing charges.
 CCPM helps to mitigate these costs by ensuring that resources are available when needed and that tasks are completed on schedule.